Kritik29/syde572/README.md

-# Transfer Learning for Few-Shot Classification
+# Project: Transfer Learning for Few-Shot Classification

 For this transfer learning project, I used a pretrained **ResNet18** network and **fine-tuned the hyperparameters** for a **few shot classification** task.
 Each class of images only had 5 images per class to train on.